Traversal, descendants, ancestors and filters

 + 7: Leaf

 This is useful to get more information about the nodes, like their scale, symbol, index, or link to their parent.
-Of course you can still get their attributes using the node_attributes function, e.g.:
+You can still get attributes for each returned node, for example:

 6-element Vector{Dict{Symbol, Any}}: